Vrixyz/pages/content/drafts/contribution_story_winit/index.md

 <details><summary>Can you picture that?</summary>

-If not, you can imagine a grandmother winning candies in her favorite match3 game, sending sweat powerups to her grandchild playing his favorite action game.
+If not, you can imagine a grandmother 👵 winning candies 🍬 in her favorite match3 game, sending sweat powerups to her grandchild playing his favorite action game 🔫.

-Very different games, but very real impact!
-"Thanks Grandma!"
+Very different games, but very real impact! 😘 "Thanks Grandma!"

 </details>